-Should your son or daughter persistently misbehave they will meet the school's behaviour sanctions which can range from a behaviour minus to a formal exclusion.
+Should your son or daughter persistently misbehave they will meet the school's behaviour sanctions which can range from a behaviour demerit in the categories of Ready, Respectful or Safe to a formal exclusion.
 Staff within Gleniffer High School will do everything to be supportive of pupils, however we will not allow the actions of a few to jeopardise the education of others.